 Peer advisors earn four internship credit hours in the fall and four internship credit hours in the spring.
 These credit hours count toward the eight total credits of internship allowable in Harpur College, and therefore will fulfill this limit.
 As part of the internship experience, peer advisors are required to attend a one-hour weekly class meeting.
 The class meeting gives our peer advisors the opportunity to present on and write about topics and issues important to the field of academic advising in higher education, reflect on their experience and how it relates to their career goals, and explore the relationship between theoretical and applied learning.
 The Peer Advisor Internship Program satisfies the oral communication general education requirement (O) in the fall semester and a Harpur writing requirement (W) in the spring semester.

-(you will be notified via e-mail as to which group
+You will be notified via email as to which